Region :- Uttarakhand Duration :- 6 Days Grade :- Easy To Moderate Max Altitude :- 12,100 Ft. Approx Trekking Km :- 22 Kms.

 How to Reach

-By Air :- Jolly Grant Airport is the airport serving Dehradun, located about 48 km from the Haridwar.
-There is a daily flight from Delhi for Dehradun, reach Haridwar one day early if coming by flight.
+By Air :- Jolly Grant Airport is the airport serving Dehradun, located about 25 km from the city.
+There is a daily flight from Delhi to Dehradun

 Inclusions :- 1.
 Accommodation.
 (Guest house, Home stay, Camping) 2.
 Meals while on trek (Veg.+ Egg) 3.
 Trek equipments: Sleeping bag, mattress, tent (twin sharing), kitchen & dinning tent, toilet tent, utensils and crampon (if required) 4.
 All necessary permits and entry fees 5.
-First aid medical kits and oxygen cylinder 6.
+First aid medical kits, stretcher & oxygen cylinder 6.
 Mountaineering qualified & professional trek Leader, guide, cook and Support staff 7.
-Porters/mules to carry central equipment 8.
-Transport Haridwar to Sari and Chopta to Haridwar
+Transport from Dehradun to Raithal and return as per the itinerary 8.
+Mules to carry group equipment.

 Exclusions 1.
-Any kind of personal expenses 2.
-Food during the transit 3.
-Insurance 4.
-Any kind of emergency evacuation charges 5.
-Mules or porter to carry personal backpack 6.
-Anything not specifically mentioned under the head 5.
+Any kind of personal expenses.
+2. Food during the transit.
+3. Insurance.
+4. Anything not specifically mentioned under the head 5.
 Any kind of emergency evacuation charges

 When to book: It is wise to make your booking at least two months in advance.
 However, if you want a good deal on your domestic/international flight, we recommend organising your trip at least five months in advance.
 (Please contact us if you require a late booking)